 Think about how your goals would fit in with living a longer multi-stage life

-Talking about long term goals.
 As we’re starting to live longer, saving for your later years might be something you want to give some serious thought to.
 For example, are your retirement savings right for you and the lifestyle you have in mind after work?
 Or do you need to put some money aside for health care?
+No matter where you are in life, we've put together a list of financial tips for every stage, helping you better prepare for the future.

 The dynamics of how we live are changing too.
 We’re moving away from the traditional three-stage model of ‘education, employment, retirement’ to living more varied and flexible multi-stage lives.
-No longer are life’s stages defined by our age, but more by our decisions on how we spend our time.
+No longer are life stages defined by our age, but more by our decisions on how we spend our time.
 You might choose to go to university in your 40s, or maybe decide not to retire at all.
+We've also put together an article all about what a multi-stage life might mean for you.

 What to do if you have too many goals